tinystacks/aws-docker-templates-django/README.md

 The `build.yml` file is an AWS CodeBuild file that builds your Dockerfile and publishes the output to an Amazon ECR registry.

-To publish to Amazon ECR, the build script first needs to obtain login credentials to the cluster.
+To publish to Amazon ECR, the build script first needs to obtain login credentials to the repository.
 It does this using a combination of the AWS CLI command `aws ecr get-login-password` and the `docker login` command.
 After authentication, the script then builds your Docker image, names it, and tags it with the name `latest` to mark it as the most recent build.
 Finally, it performs a `docker push`, publishing the new Docker image to your Amazon ECR Docker repository.

 ```yml
 version: 0.2